-A Four-Day Training Course for R&D Evaluators and Government Officials
+A Four-Day Training Course for Research Evaluators and Government Officials

-R&D evaluation now occurs regularly.
+Research evaluation occurs regularly.
 Governmental programs have ex-ante, midterm and final evaluations.
-Institutes and centres are evaluated.
+Institutes, centres and people are evaluated.
 University research groups are assessed.

-The challenge to professional evaluators, and to government and other officials responsible for R&D evaluation, is to design and conduct tailor-made evaluation exercises that serve policy needs and strategic aims.
-The course builds on the methods and experiences in various R&D evaluation practices to show that R&D evaluation can be done systematically.
-It offers a catalogue of R&D evaluation methods and techniques, as a firm base for designing or assessing an evaluation exercise.
+The challenge to professional evaluators, and to government and other officials responsible for research evaluation, is to design and conduct tailor-made evaluation exercises that serve policy needs and strategic aims.
+The course builds on the methods and experiences in various research evaluation practices to show that research evaluation can be done systematically.
+It offers a catalogue of research evaluation methods, techniques and rationales, as a firm base for designing, assessing and envisioning its multiple uses in policymaking.

-- Government officials who commission R&D evaluation studies, or are required to interpret the results of such studies
+- Government officials who commission research evaluation studies, or are required to interpret the results of such studies

 - Actual or potential R&D evaluation professionals who want to improve their understanding and skills.